 Taken with Sony FD-91 ~1 megapixel camera

 Let’s look at a real life example using photos from two different cameras.
 My first camera was a Sony FD-91.
 It took 1024 x 768 pixel photos.
 That meant that the photos were less than one megapixel of information.
 My second was a Sony DSC828.
 It took 3264 x 2448 pixel photos.
 That meant that the photos had 8 megapixels of information.
-I deliberately said ‘megapixels of information’ rather than ‘megapixels in size’ because regardless of how many megapixels of information your camera records, they can be displayed or printed out at almost any size.
+I deliberately said ‘megapixels of information’ rather than ‘megapixels in size’ because regardless of how many megapixels of information your camera records when you take your photo, that photo can be displayed or printed out at almost any size.

 Here are two photos, one from each camera.
 The subjects, cats, take up a similar amount of the image.
 Although the photos appear the same size in this post, they are of two very different megapixel sizes.

 If you click on them to open the full image, you will see that the first photo appears in this post as almost 1/3 of its actual megapixel size.
 The second photo is being displayed at only 1/10 of its actual megapixel size.
 You should also notice a distinct difference in the amount of time required to display them.
 More megapixels means more megabytes, which means more time needed to download.